College Growth Mindset:Connect class and career

 New jobs are being created every day.
 Connect with career services on your campus to explore them.

 14% of students are Futurists

 - Look for colleges that will offer a great education, teach you practical skills, and connect you with potential employers.

 - Make sure the college has majors that match your career goals.

 - Think about the environment you want to be in.
 Do you want to be in a busy city, or a smaller town?
 Do you want to stay close to home or go farther away?

-- Get a feel for campus life and see if it matches your values and interests.
+- Get a feel for campus life and make sure it matches your values and interests.
 Check out colleges with a diverse student body and a welcoming campus culture.